NimbleChain: Speeding up cryptocurrencies in general-purpose permissionless blockchains: Promises

-In the latter, we assume that transactions carry a metadata field that denotes its causal dependencies (using some suitable causality tracking mechanism).
-Further, the causal dependencies of a transaction $t$ issued by correct process $p$ observe the following: \begin{itemize} \item they must include every transaction that $p$ has previously issued; \item they may optionally include transactions issued by processes other than $p$, under the condition that they have already been promised by $p$ when $p$ issues $t$. \end{itemize}
+Hereafter, we assume that transactions carry a metadata field that denotes its causal dependencies (using some suitable causality tracking mechanism).
+Also, a transaction $t$ issued by correct process $p$ causally depends on every transaction previously issued by $p$\footnote{This is a usual definition in distributed algorithms with causal order \cite{lamport78,causal95}.}.

+As a final requirement, which has been implicit so far, we must enforce that BBP's commit order also respects the causal dependencies that determine the causal promise order.
+This ensures the commit total order is a linear extension of the causal promise orders observed at the different processes.
+This requirement prevents that the commit order introduces causality anomalies that are absent in the promise order.